 This blog post is for informational purposes only.
 Don’t rely on it as legal advice.
 It may be out of date.
 It may not apply to your situation.
 Reading this site doesn’t make me your lawyer.

 Consult with a licensed attorney in your jurisdiction.
-If you want to talk to us about your Iowa domestic assault case, please contact us at (515) 491 6128.
+If you want to talk to us about your Iowa intimidation case, please contact us at (515) 491 6128.
 We’ll set up a time to talk.

 What will happen if I’m charged?